-Seppankizhangu, also known as Taro or Arbi, is a popular starchy, root vegetable.
-Arbi fry is a classic dish that people of all age groups love.
-It is super simple to make as well.
-Pressure cook the vegetable, peel the skin, add the spice powders and pan fry.
-When you are bored of eating potatoes, sweet potatoes, or any other usual veggies, Seppankizhangu is an excellent alternative.
-Well-roasted seppankizhangu fry is a great side dish for rice.
+Seppankizhangu, also known as Taro or Arbi, is a popular starchy root vegetable.
+Seppankizhangu fry is a classic dish that people of all age groups love.
+It is also super simple to make: Pressure cook the vegetable, peel the skin, add the spice powders, and pan fry to make this delicious arbi fry recipe.

 Ingredients to make Seppankizhangu Roast